-This public safety training center is a state-of-the-art facility that serves Aurora, Colorado’s Police and Fire Departments.
-The city boasts over 108 years of well-documented history that RDG’s designers interpreted and organized into a unique three-dimensional display.
+The city boasts over 108 years of well-documented history that RDG's designers interpreted and organized into a unique three-dimensional display within the training facility.
 The goal of the design was to organize two separate histories that would eventually grow together to represent the unification of the departments over the years.
-Text, photographs, fire and police equipment and tools, shadowboxes, and pedestals were thoughtfully chosen to tell their story across many mediums.
+Text, photographs, fire and police equipment and tools, shadowboxes and pedestals were thoughtfully chosen to tell the story across many mediums.
 A digital display was incorporated to allow the two departments to share up-to-date content, ensuring the display will be relevant for years to come.